Stomp progression: Harmonic progression

 The last two measures contain the ragtime progression.

 Influence

 Many bands and composers have used the Stomp chord progression to write new compositions, writing new head tunes or melodies, but using the chord changes to, as Morton phrased it, "make great tunes of themselves".
 Examples include Benny Carter's "Everybody Shuffle" (1934).
-See contrafact.
+A new tune that reuses the chord progression of an earlier composition but has a new melody is called a contrafact in jazz.